 Like most VPNs, Hotspot comes with industry-standard encryption.
 In addition, users can rejoice as P2P support is available for torrenting and other download use.
 Regarding speed - catapult hydra certainly sets itself apart with its consistently above-average speeds, even when connecting to a server on the other side of the globe.
 They are currently operating with over 3,200 servers in over 80 countries, including a presence in China which isn't too common.

 Unlike many VPNs, Hotspot shield does have a free version that you can benefit from immediately, albeit if it does come with some limitations.
-Hotspot VPN includes a streaming mode to overcome geo-restrictions from apps like Netflix, Youtube, Disney+, and more.
+Hotspot VPN includes a streaming mode to access Netflix, Youtube, Disney+, and more.
 This is specifically optimized to do so, so you shouldn't experience any problems when trying to access the shows you want to see.

 Similarly, they also have a gaming mode optimized to minimize input lag and latency while gaming with the VPN active.
 On top of this, users can benefit from a kill switch, smart VPN and anti-phishing protection, and incorporated Anti-virus software.